Search

 News Release

-Washington, D.C.—The leader of the nation’s largest independent union of federal employees today warned Congress of “chaos” disrupting the ability of federal workers and their agencies to serve the public in the event of a failure to raise the federal debt limit.
-In a letter to every senator and House member, President Colleen M. Kelley of the National ...
+Washington, D.C.—The leader of the nation’s largest independent union of federal employees today called on the House to reject an amendment to a hurricane relief bill which she said would only further seriously impede the ability of federal agencies to do their jobs on behalf of the American people.
+In a letter to every House member, President Colleen M. ...

 News Release